Chapbook

 A chapbook is a type of small printed booklet that was a popular medium for street literature throughout early modern Europe.
 Chapbooks were usually produced cheaply, illustrated with crude woodcuts and printed on a single sheet folded into 8, 12, 16, or 24 pages, sometimes bound with a saddle stitch.
-Printers provided chapbooks on credit to chapmen, who sold them both from door to door and at markets and fairs, then paying for the stock they sold.
+Printers provided chapbooks on credit to chapmen, who sold them both from door to door and at markets and fairs, then paid the printers for the stock they sold.
 The tradition of chapbooks emerged during the 16th century as printed books were becoming affordable, with the medium ultimately reaching its height of popularity during the 17th and 18th centuries.
 Various ephemera and popular or folk literature were published as chapbooks, such as almanacs, children's literature, folklore, ballads, nursery rhymes, pamphlets, poetry, and political and religious tracts.
 The term chapbook remains in use by publishers to refer to short, inexpensive booklets.

 Terminology

-Chapbook is first attested in English in 1824, and seemingly derives from chapman, the word for the itinerant salesmen who would sell such books.
-The first element of chapman comes in turn from Old English cēap 'barter', 'business', 'dealing', from which the modern adjective cheap was ultimately derived.
+The term 'chapbook' is first attested in English in 1824, and seemingly derives from 'chapman', the word for the itinerant salesmen who, after the invention of printing, would have included them among the wares he sold.
+The first element of 'chapman' comes in turn from Old English cēap 'barter', 'business', 'dealing', from which the modern adjective 'cheap' was ultimately derived.

-Chapbooks correspond to Portuguese Cordel literature, and to French bibliothèque bleue 'blue library' literature, because they were often wrapped in cheap blue paper that was usually reserved as a wrapping for sugar.
-Chapbooks are called Volksbuch 'people's book' in German, and as pliegos sueltos 'loose sheets' in Spanish, with the latter name referring to their method of assembly.
-Lubok books are the Russian equivalent.
+What English calls 'chapbooks' correspond to Portuguese Cordel literature, and to French bibliothèque bleue 'blue library' literature, the latter often being produced wrapped in the cheap blue paper normally used only for wrapping packets of sugar.
+In German a chapbook is called a Volksbuch, a 'people's book', and in Spanish such publications were pliegos sueltos, or 'loose sheets', a reference to how they were each put together.
+The Russian equivalent are known as Lubok books.